smartsupp/smartsupp.github.io/_docs/javascript-api/video-recordings.md

 ---
 title: "Video recordings"
 subtitle: "You can see what visitors do on your website."
+description: "With video recordings you will see what visitors and customers do and thus help them better."
 ---

-With video recordings you will see what visitors and customers do and thus help them better.

 **Protection of sensitive customer data** If visitors enter sensitive data (e.g. credit card numbers, visible passwords) on your website, you should exclude this data from the recording by masking forms and inputs.
 {: .callout .callout-warning }